 Transcript

-So, I hope you've enjoyed and learned something from this tutorial and in the next tutorial we're going to start looking at analog inputs and outputs, so I'll see you next time and thanks again for watching.
+So I hope you've enjoyed and learned something from this tutorial, and in the next tutorial we're going to start taking a look at analog inputs and outputs.
+So I'll see you next time, and thanks again for watching.

 Comments